CAPSTONE-GROUP35/gateway-setup/README.md

 - internal.test should have a user called 'user1' (an organisation - can have multiple 'internal' users).
 - Emails sent from user@external.test to user1@internal.test will pass through the gateway server for filtering of malicious content.
 - Each email that passes through the gateway server for filtering is recorded and can be viewed via a web app on the gateway server (this includes both allowed and denied emails).
-- Additionally, if the internal server were to send outbound emails to the external server:
+- Additionally, if the internal server were to send outbound emails to the external server (via the gateway server):
     - A TLS connection is enforced for outbound emails in transit between the gateway server and the external server, thus encrypting the communication channel.
-    - Procedures for implementing PGP/MIME encryption are provided below.
-PGP/MIME encryption is when the email contents are encrypted by the sender with the intended recipient's public key, whereby the intended recipient is the only person who can decrypt the email with their private key (and an additional passphrase).
+    - Outbound emails are scanned by the gateway server and if an outbound email contains senstive keywords, the email body will be removed and a symmetrically encrypted text file containing the sensitive message will be attached to the email.
-    - Procedures for signing a email with PGP keys are provided below.
-Signing an email with PGP keys is a way to verify that the owner of the sending email address was the one who sent the email.
+    - Procedures for signing an outbound email with PGP keys are provided below.
+PGP/MIME signing is when the owner of the email address signs an outbound email with their private PGP key, and the recipient, who knows the sender's public PGP key, can then verify that it was indeed the owner of the sending email address that sent the email.

 # Gateway setup
 ## Configure Gateway server